 Eléonore originally released the film in French in 2010, online.
 The response was tepid.
 But the English-subtitled version released four years later went massively viral.
 It has done over 12 million views on YouTube.

 Watch it here and tell us what you think about the film.
 How would you react if you woke up one morning in a world like this?
 Would the world be any different?
 Would it be as bad?
 Or worse?
 Share your thoughts in the comments below.
-You can also connect with me on facebook or twitter.
+You can also connect with us on facebook or twitter.